 - 1. Remove the two clamps on the duct. - 2.
-Remove the duct. - Unlatch the two hooks on top of the engine air cleaner/filter housing. - Remove and replace the engine air cleaner/filter. - Align the tabs located on the bottom of the panel with the slots at the bottom of the housing.
+Remove the duct.

+- 3. Unlatch the two hooks on top of the engine air cleaner/filter housing. - 4.
+Inspect or replace the engine air cleaner/filter. - 5.
+Align the tabs located on the bottom of the panel with the slots at the bottom of the housing.

-- Latch the hooks to secure the panel in place.
+- 6. Latch the hooks to secure the panel in place.
 If the panel moves easily, check that the tabs are seated correctly in the slots. - 7.
 Put the duct back on and reinstall the clamps.

 Operating the engine with the air cleaner/filter off can cause you or others to be burned.
-The air cleaner not only cleans the air, it stops flame if the engine backfires.
-If it isn't there and the engine backfires, you could be burned.
-Don't drive with it off, and be careful working on the engine with the air cleaner/filter off.
+The air cleaner not only cleans the air; it helps to stop flame if the engine backfires.
+If it is not there and the engine backfires, you could be burned.
+Do not drive with it off, and be careful working on the engine with the air cleaner/filter off.

 Notice: If the air cleaner/filter is off, a backfire can cause a damaging engine fire.
 And, dirt can easily get into your engine, which will damage it.
-Always have the air cleaner/filter in place when you're driving.
+Always have the air cleaner/filter in place when you are driving.